 Kids Need Sleep!

+The importance of sleep in children cannot be overstated.
 Now that kids are back in school it is important to make sure that they are getting enough sleep.
 Below are listed the amount of sleep required for preschool and school aged children.

 Preschoolers (3-5 years) 11-13 hours a day, including naps